Bernardo Rezende: Coach

-In 1988, he stopped playing to work started his coaching career as an assistant to Bebeto de Freitas at the 1988 Summer Olympics.
+In 1988, Rezende stopped playing to work started his coaching career as an assistant to Bebeto de Freitas at the 1988 Summer Olympics.
 In 1990 he became the coach of Italian female team Perugia, and remained there for two years.
 In 1990 he became coach of Brazil female team That year.
 Rezende with Brazil team placed second in the FIVB World Championship and won the FIVB World Grand Prix.

 In 1996, the team won the bronze medal at the Atlanta Olympic Games and the gold medal at the FIVB World Grand Prix.
 In 1998 Rezende led the Brazilians to a South American title, earned qualification for the FIVB World Championship and won bronze in the FIVB World Grand Championship Cup in Japan.

-In 1999, Bernardinho won the gold medal at the Pan American Games in Winnipeg, a silver medal in the FIVB World Grand Prix, gold in the South American Championship for the third time, and bronze at the FIVB World Cup.
-In 2000, he led Brazil to third place in the FIVB World Grand Prix and at the Olympic Games in Sydney 2000. two gold medalist in Montreux Volley Masters he was another achievement.
-Rezend leaving in 2000 female team.
-Since 2001, Bernardinho has been the coach of the Brazil male national team, with whom he won two Olympic titles in 2004 and 2016.
-After this success Rezende accepted the challenge of leading the Brazilian Men in 2001.
-The choice could not have been better.
-Bernardinho led the team to memorable victories including first place in the 2001 and 2003 editions of the FIVB World League and the gold medal at the 2002 FIVB World Championship.
+In 1999, Rezende won the gold medal at the Pan American Games in Winnipeg, a silver medal in the FIVB World Grand Prix, gold in the South American Championship for the third time, and bronze at the FIVB World Cup.
+In 2000, he led Brazil to third place in the FIVB World Grand Prix, and also to third place at the Olympic Games in Sydney 2000.
+Rezende left as coach of the women's team in 2000.

+Since 2001, Rezende has been the coach of the Brazilian male national team, with whom he won two Olympic titles in 2004 and 2016.
+After this success Rezende accepted the challenge of leading the Brazilian men in 2001.
+Bernardinho led the team to memorable victories including first place in the 2001 and 2003 editions of the FIVB World League, and the gold medal at the 2002 FIVB World Championship.

-In 2003, Bernardinho's star shone even stronger.
+In 2003, Rezende's star shone even stronger.
 He guided the team to titles in the FIVB World League and the FIVB World Cup, and bronze at the Pan American Games in Dominican Republic.

 In July 2004, Brazil claimed their fourth FIVB World League title.
 In August, the team won its second Olympic gold medal in Athens and make new historic team.
 Bernardinho returned at the end of the year to the Superliga to coach Rexona-Ades.